emacs-mirror/emacs/mps/manual/source/topic/frame.rst

 pools).

-Allocation frames can be used by the :term:`client program` to efficiently implement stack-like patterns of allocation.
+Allocation frames can be used by the :term:`client program` to efficiently implement stack-like patterns of allocation, for example in implementations of stack languages like Forth and PostScript, where some objects are allocated in stack frames and die when the stack is popped.

 .. note::